elastic/beats/metricbeat/module/kubernetes/statemetrics/README.md

 Test environments use minikube, but any kubernetes provisioner should be ok for this metricset.

+## Configuration

+See the metricset documentation for the configuration reference.

 ## Resources

 ### Certificate signing requests